The Avvo Rating explained

-If you have an Avvo Rating of “No Concern” or “Attention”, you can receive a numerical rating by claiming your profile.
-When you claim your profile on Avvo, we will automatically calculate the numerical rating and display it on your profile and in search results.
-A profile cannot be unclaimed once you have claimed it as your own.
+If you are displayed as “Attention” or not active on Avvo, you still can receive a numerical rating by claiming your profile.
+When you claim your profile on Avvo, the automatically calculated numerical rating will display on your profile and in search results.
+But, as described above, the Avvo Rating can be removed from your profile display upon your request.

 If you already have a numerical Avvo Rating, your score may change as you update and provide more information in your profile, especially work experience, practice areas you work in, and professional achievements.
 However, please make sure that the information you provide is accurate; inaccurate data could negatively impact your Avvo Rating.
 If you believe a public record contains inaccurate information about you that is affecting your Avvo Rating, you can contact the appropriate organization and ask to have the record changed.
 When we collect that data again, your rating may change to reflect the new information we are able to assess.

 We will not change numerical ratings upon request.
 Because the Avvo Rating is based on a mathematical model that is applied in the same way to every attorney, we are unable to change individual ratings.
 When you update your profile with more information, your rating may change: the more we know about you, the better we can determine your numerical Avvo Rating.